 - toxic gasses

-Examples of projects include dust and particulate matter monitoring around mines and quarries; dust, particulates, toxic gases and heavy metals during remediation of a former explosive factory in the vicinity of housing; and we routinely monitor for nitrogen oxide gasses (e.g. NO2) by diffusion tubes, in order to validate predictive air quality modelling of vehicle exhaust emissions for housing development planning applications.
+Examples of projects include dust and particulate matter monitoring around mines and quarries; dust, particulates, toxic gases and heavy metals during remediation of a former explosive factory in the vicinity of housing; and we routinely monitor for nitrogen oxide gases (e.g. NO2) by diffusion tubes, in order to validate predictive air quality modelling of vehicle exhaust emissions for housing development planning applications.

-When undertaking air quality assessments, Wardell Armstrong LLP has the capability of considering, in detail, potential impacts on sensitive designated habitat sites, such as European conservation sites.
+When undertaking air quality assessments, Wardell Armstrong has the capability of considering, in detail, potential impacts on sensitive designated habitat sites, such as European conservation sites.
 Our air quality team is experienced in determining where simple screening or qualitative approaches will be appropriate or where detailed assessments are required (for example atmospheric dispersion modelling).
 Our expertise includes the assessment of emissions from pollutant sources such as vehicle exhausts, industrial flues, livestock farms as well as construction activities.

 Our team of trained odour experts have experience in both regulatory and consultancy roles and are capable of undertaking a variety of different odour assessments.
-These range from desk based dish assessments using the Source-Receptor-Pathway approach, to detailed dispersion modelling assessments using AERMOD.
+These range from desk based risk assessments using the Source-Receptor-Pathway approach, to detailed dispersion modelling assessments using AERMOD.
 Our expert consultants also have the capability to undertake sensory sniff tests and are all calibrated in accordance with BS EN 13725.
 We have extensive experience of undertaking odour assessments and facilitating planning permission for numerous schemes across the UK for a variety of odour sources including sewage treatment works, agricultural and poultry farms, takeaways and bakeries.

 We have the skills and experience to assess and provide advice regarding a wide range of dust issues.
 These include construction sites, Statutory Nuisance compliance, dust audits and quarries.